Retirement Planning for Physicians

 As a Houston-based CPA and Certified Healthcare Business Consultant, I’ve worked with physicians for more than 30 years.
 I’ve witnessed the good, the bad, and the ugly of retirement planning.
 I’ve seen physicians who have felt trapped in their work and others who have thrived in the financial freedom of retirement.
 This is why I feel so strongly about the importance of retirement planning, and why I’m committed to helping you do it right.

-How does the retirement planning process work?
+The retirement planning process

 Consider me your retirement planning quarterback.
 I’ll connect you to professionals, such as a financial advisor and attorney, who are critical to your retirement planning strategy.
 While you worry about your practice, I’ll make sure your retirement planning stays on track.
 As your CPA, I’ll make sure you understand the financial and tax ramifications of any retirement planning decision you make.